christoph2806/meteor-kitchen/kitchen-gui/README.md

 ### Restart after first user is created

 After admin user is created, stop/start the application (or restart docker container).

+### Boilerplate app

+After restart, admin user will have one project called "boilerplate-accounts".
+Don't delete it and don't edit it.
+That application is actually a template - it is automatically cloned by users when they choose "New application with user account system".
+If you edit this application, changes will be reflected in all new applications that users create in the future.
+So be careful with this.

 ### To be continued...